Voice of the Customer (VoC): Beginners Guide on How to Collect Data Plus Best Practices

 Targeted and specific is the main purpose of a Voice of the Customer program.

-- What is the user trying to achieve by using your product (outcome they are looking for)?
+• What is the user trying to achieve by using your product (the outcome they are looking for)?

 Customer interviews are one of the oldest methods of collecting VoC data.

-You should use them when looking to gather in-depth feedback on your product from a particular type of customer.
+You should use them when looking to gather in-depth feedback on your product.
 Not only you will gather relevant data, but in-person interviews will help build trust between you and your customer.

-They are the most time-consuming VoC data collection technic so before you begin, define which customers you should be interviewing and why.
+They are the most time-consuming VoC data collection technique so before you begin, define your focus groups.

-A great way to do this is by looking at the in-app behavioral data we discussed above and identify the most active users as they are likely to accept to do an interview.
+A great way to do this is by looking at the in-app behavioral data we discussed above and identifying the most active users as they are likely to accept an interview.

 Online surveys take longer to set up and analyze so it’s not an easy-to-use method.

-You should use online surveys when you’re trying to understand how customer’s needs and expectations of your product change over time and what’s influencing it.
+You should use online surveys when you’re trying to understand how customer needs and expectations of your product change over time and what’s influencing it.

-Online surveys are best for taking the pulse of your audience on a regular basis, but I wouldn’t advise you to use them more than once per year.
+Online surveys are best for taking the pulse of your audience regularly, but I wouldn’t advise you to use them more than once per year.
 Replace them with contextual in-app microsurveys and you will get more relevant data for your VoC program.

-Social media listening is another great way to collect feedback.
+Social media listening is another great way to perform customer research and understand customer expectations.

-Social media channels are where customers voice their opinion about your product, and potential customers listen and ask for recommendations.
+Social media channels are where customers voice their opinions about your product, and potential customers listen and ask for recommendations.
+So you should make sure they share positive feedback.

 Tracking brand mentions across social media channels will help you listen to what your customers are saying and join the conversation.